solana-developers/solana-actions/packages/actions-spec/README.md

 export type CompletedAction = Omit<Action<"completed">, "links">;
 ```

-A `NextAction` should be presented to the user via blink clients in one of two
+Based on the `type`, the next action should be presented to the user via blink
-ways, based on the `type`:
+clients in one of the following ways:

 - `action` - (default) A standard action that will allow the user to see the
   included Action metadata, interact with the provided `LinkedActions`, and
   continue to chain any following actions.

 - `completed` - The terminal state of an action chain that can update the blink
-  UI with the included Action metadata to the user, but will not allow the user
+  UI with the included Action metadata, but will not allow the user to execute
-  to execute further actions.
+  further actions.

 If no `links.next` is not provided, blink clients should assume the current
 action is final action in the chain, presenting their "completed" UI state after